 My mom died from sepsis related to pneumonia on Christmas Day, 2018.
 It was the first year of my doctoral programme, and I had not planned to fly home to celebrate the holidays.
 I received a call on 22nd December from a number I did not recognise and spoke to the doctor caring for her.
-The doctor informed me she did not expect my mother to recover from the infection because she was rapidly deteriorating.
+The doctor informed me she didn't expect my mother to recover from the infection because she was rapidly deteriorating.
 Understanding how vulnerable she was due to her poor mental and physical health, I prepared myself that I would lose my mother at a younger age than was normally expected.
 I did not anticipate she would die from something unrelated to her substance misuse or poor mental health.
 I flew from London to Minneapolis on 23rd December to say goodbye to my mother.
 As her designated next of kin, and the eldest child, I was responsible for deciding when to end life support.
 It felt like an unbearable responsibility to hold, and a horrendous decision to make.
 Ultimately, her condition declined, and the right decision was to remove the life support equipment.

 My role followed me beyond her death when my grandmother and I had to clear the apartment where my mother had lived.
 Even after she died, I was charged with caring for her belongings.
-When I was cleaning her apartment after she died, I found some of the artwork she had created.
+When I was cleaning her apartment after she died, I found some of the artwork she created.
 I remember her as being a highly creative and charismatic person.
 Her innate talent coupled with the abilities she learned during her time at university made her a competent artist.
-She was exceptionally skillful in drawing with charcoal.
+She was exceptionally skilful in drawing with charcoal.
 Her bedroom had several pieces of art she created hung on the walls.
 One of those pieces is the collage below.
 I do not know when she created this collage, nor do I know what the purpose of it was.
 I suspect it was an activity that was part of a mental health day programme she was required to attend to maintain her disability funding.

-Figure 58: Collage I found in my mom's apartment in December 2018

-This collage offers a glimpse of who she was and the images and phrases that represented her at the time of its creation.
-She openly acknowledged her addiction with the phrase 'my life as an addict' (in yellow writing on the left side).
-The viewer can see she struggled with her body image through the phrases of 'my size does not define me' and 'I love my body now'.
-The designer Ralph Lauren was included in the centre of the collage which is an indication of how much my mom enjoyed fashion.
+Figure 58: Collage I found in my mom's apartment in December 2018 included in the centre of the collage which is an indication of how much my mom enjoyed fashion.
 Kate Middleton is featured on the right half of the collage because my mother was devoted to following the royal family.
 She was a fervent animal lover which is why she included all the images of cats and dogs.
 The image I find most poignant is the one of the celebrities who died when they were young, as my mother also died at a young age.